 Speaking of Route 66 iconic eateries, let’s talk Cozy Dogs.
 This unique eat has quite a colorful, and debatable, history.
-There are a few stories of the origin of this corn meal coated snack, and the one that surrounds Cozy Dog Drive In is just as plausible as any.
+There are a few stories of the origin of this cornmeal coated snack, and the one that surrounds Cozy Dog Drive-In is just as plausible as any.
 While we were raised calling them corn dogs, you won’t want to make that slip up when ordering at this Springfield classic.
 (Check out Cozy Dog here.)

 With so many historic dining options in Springfield, some may begin to think there are no new options.
 That couldn’t be farther from the truth.
-This capitol city has plenty of new tastes to sample, and we couldn’t wait to give some of them a try.
+This capital city has plenty of new tastes to sample, and we couldn’t wait to give some of them a try.
 Long Nine Junction was definitely a “must try”, as it has seen tons of positive press.
 It had piqued our interest and once we tasted some of their specialties, we couldn’t get enough.
 (Read more about Long Nine here.)

 Tacos with a Twist

 What happens when a seasoned chef decides to strike out on his own?
 Everyone wins, as the city gets a new restaurant, serving up authentic Mexican street dishes.
 This is exactly what has happened at Tacology 101.
 A meal of street tacos, Queso and chips, and some yucca fries were more than enough for the two of us.
-It reminded us of dining in our hometown, that is filled with amazing Mexican food destinations.
+It reminded us of dining in our hometown, which is filled with amazing Mexican food destinations.

 During our explorations of this fun Midwestern city, we kept getting asked about the “horseshoe”.
 It seemed like everyone “in the know” was familiar with the city’s signature dish.
 Obviously, there was no way we were going to miss sampling one.
 Our visit to Obed & Isaac’s Microbrewery was the perfect opportunity.
 Once again, we found a dish that had a little mystery around its origin.
 It was interesting hearing the various stories, but it was the dish that was the real winner.
 It is definitely carbalicious.
 (You can read more about horseshoes here.)

 No visit to a new destination is complete without checking out the sweet treat scene.
 (At least in our opinion!)
 While our schedule was jammed packed with tons of attractions, we did squeeze in a visit to Pease’s Candy.
-This long running candy maker has been in business in Springfield since the 1930s.
+This long-running candy maker has been in business in Springfield since the 1930s.
 After teaming up with Bunn Gourmet, they now offer a wider range of specialty sweets.
-We found their shop to be over the top, and was a perfect match for the exquisite treats.
+We found their shop to be over the top and was a perfect match for the exquisite treats.

 Hanging with the Locals

-Our visit to this capitol city proved to be a culinary success.
+Our visit to this capital city proved to be a culinary success.
 We found an amazing number of historic dining options in Springfield, Illinois.
 What made the visits extra special was the opportunity to meet so many locals.
-A common theme that we find throughout our visits, are the kind and welcoming people.
+A common theme that we find throughout our visits, is the kind and welcoming people.
 Be sure to engage with the people that you meet in new destinations.
 They can provide the best insight into places to visit and things to do.
 Besides, it’s a great way to make new friends.

 Share with a Foodie Friend!